 - Pennsylvania, 2008: Senator Rick Santorum and wife Karen were given a prenatal diagnosis that their daughter had life-threatening Trisomy 18.
-Bella survived with medical care, and turned nine years old this May.
+Bella survived with medical care, and in 2018 she turned ten years old.

 - Puerto Rico, 2016: Grammy winner Wisin and his wife Yomaira Ortiz were given the prenatal diagnosis at 20 weeks that their daughter had Trisomy 13.
 Being advised to terminate the pregnancy, the couple instead welcomed their daughter’s birth and were grateful to spend one month with baby Victoria before she died.
 Mrs. Ortiz has since spoken out against choosing abortion even if advised by one’s physician.

 - Ohio, 2017: Dakota Harris was born on January 22, 2017 at 21 weeks gestational age.
 Weighing 1 lb, little Dakota beat all odds and left the hospital that May at a healthy 7 lbs.
 5 oz.
 Her parents, Cleveland Calvaliers guard J.R.
 Harris and his wife, Jewel, have been public about their family’s journey hoping to show others they are not alone.